Natural Disasters and Mental Health

 Natural disasters consist of events that cause great damage or loss of life.
-Currently, the state of North Carolina is in the middle of Hurricane Florence, a natural disaster that has lasted for days.
-It is a disaster that we anticipated days before and one that will last for weeks, months and even years after.
+The state of North Carolina has been in the middle of storms like Hurricane Florence, a natural disaster that lasted for days.
+These disasters are anticipated days before and can last for weeks, months and even years after.
 Other types of natural disasters include tornadoes, floods, wildfires, earthquakes, and droughts.
-Some of these disasters are ones that can’t be predicted and thus we are unable to anticipate.
+Some disasters are ones that can’t be predicted and thus we are unable to anticipate.

 Anticipating a Disaster: